nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.3.1.
 Adding a leave: `aetl`

-Add a person's leave on a specifc day for SudoHr to track.
+Adds a person's leave on a specifc day for SudoHr to track.
+The contact information of other employees taking leave on the same day will be displayed.
+The date on which the leave is added and its information will be displayed on the leave view.

 Format: `aetl eid/EMPLOYEE_ID d/DATE`